 Regular excessive alcohol consumption rapidly produces physical dependence that can be challenging to overcome.
 Detox and withdrawal can be dangerous, even for people with mild or moderate dependence.
 To ensure safe detox and withdrawal, an assessment with a rehab professional should be sought before the detox begins.

-There are a number of South Florida alcohol detox centers, but they are not all alike.
-When you are evaluating rehab facilities, look for experienced teams that provide multidisciplinary care and evidence-based treatment strategies to allow you to safely detox from alcohol.
+There are several South Florida medical alcohol detox centers, but they are not all alike.
+When you are evaluating rehab facilities, look for experienced teams that provide multidisciplinary care and evidence-based treatment strategies to allow you to detox from alcohol safely.
 Rehab centers that can provide quality care during every stage of recovery, from the initial assessment to aftercare programs that support long-term recovery, provide the most reliable way to overcome an alcohol use disorder and maintain long-term sobriety.

-Contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how professional treatment can address an alcohol use disorder and any co-occurring mental health disorders.
-You deserve a healthier future, call today.
+Contact The Recovery Village at Baptist Health to speak with a Recovery Advocate about how professional treatment can address an alcohol use disorder and any co-occurring mental health conditions.
+You deserve a healthier future; call today.